vlcn-io/orm-browser-starter/README.md

 npm install
 ```

-The commands to build and run are the "demo app" are:
+The command to build and run the "demo app" are:

 ```bash
 npm run serve